xTool D1 vs D1 Pro

 A stronger laser can cut into harder and thicker materials.

-Since the D1 Pro is much stronger than the D1, it can work with more materials and thicker stock materials.
+Since the D1 Pro has more powerful options, with the 20W and 40W laser heads available, it can work with more materials and thicker stock materials.

 Your D1 Pro will be able to cut wood, leather, paper, acrylic, fabric, ceramic, glass, and stone.
 At 10W (rather than the stronger 20W option on the xTool D1 Pro), the xTool D1 may struggle more with engraving metals, ceramic, and stone, or with cutting thicker woods and acrylic sheets.